 Rinse and dry your greenery before using.
 You can bake pinecones on a foil lined baking sheet in a 225F oven for about 30 minutes to prep them for your platter.
 You can also soak them in a sink of warm water with 1 part vinegar to 4 parts water.
 Let them dry thoroughly before using.

-The cheeses anchor the arrangement
+the cheeses anchor the arrangement

 The cheeses go down first.
 I place each one on a small sheet of waxed paper and arrange them scattered evenly around the board.
 Choose a good variety, I always look for a couple of soft cheeses like Brie or St Andre.
 Then a blue cheese, a hard aged cheese like cheddar or Manchego, a spreadable goat cheese, and some sort of flavored cheese like a dilled havarti or a wine marbled cheddar.
 For this platter I left the cheeses whole, but sometimes I’ll cut cubes or small wedges for easy grabbing.